prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 1. In the DAX Studio installer window, select **Install for all users (recommended)**.

-1. In the User Account Control window, select Yes to allow the app to make changes to the device.
+1. In the User Account Control window, select Yes to allow the app to make changes to the device if prompted.

     ![Graphical user interface, application Description automatically generated](../images/dp500-use-tools-to-optimize-power-bi-performance-image31c.png)